goFrendiAsgard/zaruba/docs/core-concepts/project/project-anatomy.md

 # 🧬 Project Anatomy
 <!--endTocHeader-->

-A project usually contains some [zaruba scripts](#zaruba-scripts) and [application resources](#other-resources).
+A project usually contains:

-Inside zaruba scripts, you will find some [long running processes](task/long-running-process.md) and [simple command](task/simple-command.md) task definitions.

-Those tasks will help you to develop/debug your applications.
+* __zaruba scripts__ containing task definitions.
+* __application resources__ to run your tasks (e.g: Source code, Dockerfile, etc).

 # Zaruba Scripts

+A project should at least contains a single zaruba script named `index.zaruba.yaml` in it's top level directory.

-Your `index.zaruba.yaml` is an entry points for other zaruba scripts.
-A zaruba script is written in [YAML](https://yaml.org) and [go template](https://pkg.go.dev/text/template).
+Zaruba scripts are written in [YAML](https://yaml.org) and [go template](https://pkg.go.dev/text/template).

-A zaruba script contains several keys and values.
-Here are some possible keys/values:
+Here is an example of a complete zaruba script:

 ```yaml